Trentonom0r3/SoundBuddy-Studio/README.md

 ### 🛠️ Export Options 🛠️
 - **Add your isolated clips to the project for further editing.**

-### 🚧 COMING SOON 🚧
+### 🚧 Coming Soon 🚧
 - **SFX Asset Management**: Organize and manage your sound effects assets efficiently.
 - **Audio Matching**: Find sounds that can sync to music playing for seamless match edits.

 ## 📋 Changelog 📋

-- **1.0.0a: Initial Release**
+### 1.0.0a: Initial Release
 - **Audio Isolation** via Standard htdemucs, with optional advanced parameters.
-  - **Beat Detection**, with optional advanced parameters.
+- **Beat Detection** with optional advanced parameters.
-      - Add Markers to Sequence, or Clip.
+  - Add Markers to Sequence or Clip.
-      - Remove Markers from project.
+  - Remove Markers from the project.
-  - **Waveform Visualization**: Visualize waveforms, with zoom + scroll functionality.
-Syncs to PrPro Player time.
+- **Waveform Visualization**: Visualize waveforms with zoom and scroll functionality.
+Syncs to Premiere Pro player time.

 ## 🛠️ TODO 🛠️

 - [ ] Implement SFX Asset Management.
 - [ ] Develop Audio Matching feature.
 - [ ] Optimize performance for large audio files.
-- [ ] Ensure All Options work as expected when running Isolation and/or Beat Detection.
+- [ ] Ensure all options work as expected when running Isolation and/or Beat Detection.

 ## 📝 Installation 📝

 ### 💾 CEP Installation 💾

-1. Clone the Repo.
+1. Clone the repo.
 2. Place the `CEP` folder into the following directory: `C:\Program Files (x86)\Common Files\Adobe\CEP\extensions`.
 3. Open Adobe Premiere and access the extension.